owulveryck/owulveryck.github.io/content/post/20230725-remarkable-nextgen.md

 lastmod: 2023-07-25T15:55:21+02:00
 draft: false
 keywords: []
-summary: In this article, I expose the journey of developing a streaming tool for my reMarkable tablet.
+summary: In this article, I expose the new version of the streaming tool for my reMarkable tablet.

   Originally crafted in 2021, this tool allowed me to stream sketches during video calls.

   Aiming for more user-friendliness, I revamped the design to a clientless implementation.
   This articles describes the implementation with some code illustrations in Javascript and Go on how to

   * get the picture and to display it in a canvas